Jimmy Governor: Underwood's capture and fate

 Jack Underwood, photographed after his capture in July 1900.

 On Tuesday 24 July, Underwood, walking without food or blankets, called at William Shaw's selection near Leadville.
 Claiming his name was 'Charlie Brown', he said he had come from Wellington and hadn't eaten in three days.
 Shaw suspected his guest was one of the Breelong murderers and provided food and conversation while his wife proceeded to a neighbouring selection to seek assistance.
 Contact was made with a group searching for the fugitives, who proceeded to Shaw's selection and captured Underwood without resistance.
 He was taken to the lock-up at Leadville and guarded by civilians (as no police were present at the time).
 Two days later Underwood, under guard, was taken by coach to the gaol at Mudgee.

-Underwood was initially held in custody at Mudgee with the expectation the Governor brothers would be soon apprehended and a single trial held, but when that did not eventuate legal proceedings were initiated against him.
+Underwood was initially held in custody at Mudgee with the expectation that the Governor brothers would soon be apprehended and a single trial held, but when that did not eventuate legal proceedings were initiated against him.
 On 18 August 1900 he was taken by train to Dubbo and thence to Gilgandra "in which district the principal witnesses reside".
-He appeared before the Gilgandra Police Court on August 22, charged with murdering members of the Mawbey family and Ellen Kerz at Breelong.
+He appeared before the Gilgandra Police Court on August 22, charged with murdering members of the Mawbey family and Kerz at Breelong.
 Witnesses were examined and evidence presented, and he was committed to stand trial for murder.

 Underwood was tried for the murder of Percy Mawbey at Dubbo on 2 October 1900 before Judge G. B. Simpson.
 The prisoner pleaded not guilty.
 Ethel and Porter had been held in custody until the day before the trial, but the Attorney-General dropped the charges against them as their evidence was required for Underwood's trial.
 Ethel gave evidence but Porter and Peter Governor were withdrawn as witnesses, as it was decided they did not understand the concept of an oath.
 The cousins Jack and Bert Mawbey, who survived the massacre, each gave evidence and stated they had not seen Underwood among the assailants.
 After an hour the jury returned a verdict of guilty but advised the court that "they could not come to a decision as to who struck the fatal blows on Percy Mawbey".
 Judge Simpson then passed a sentence of death on Underwood.

 Underwood waited months in the cell at Dubbo Gaol before he was hanged on 14 January 1901.